The Rotoliptic Design

 The Rotoliptic Pump

 Rotoliptic is a patented positive displacement pump design capable of handling fluids with high viscosity and solids content, such as fluids with sands and fines.
 Our design maintains efficiency over a broader range of viscosities and can pump high gas fractions.
-The result is a robust, economical, drop-in replacement pump, easily scalable by stages.
+The result is a robust, economical, drop-in replacement pump, which is easily scalable in stages.

-Today’s centrifugal pump struggles to maintain efficiency; specifically, remain at best efficiency point (BEP) throughout its lifespan.
-Pump efficiency is vulnerable to pressure, flow rate, and viscosity fluctuations.
-Currently, the incumbent’s performance plunges with high viscosity, Notably, Rotoliptic pump efficiency is remarkably more immune to both varying viscosity and flow rate.
+Existing centrifugal pump designs struggle to maintain efficiency; specifically, they fail to maintain best efficiency point (BEP) throughout their lifespan.
+Pump efficiency is vulnerable to pressure, flow rate, and viscosity fluctuations, and currently, the incumbent’s performance plunges with high viscosity.
+Notably, Rotoliptic pump efficiency is remarkably more immune to both varying viscosity and flow rate.